-Measurement Level 1 -
+Level 1 -

-Dimension Main Themes Notes Baseline Level 2 - Maturing
+Themes Notes Baseline Level 2 - Maturing

 There are few if CSR activities are

 any CSR activities among those

 underway. important to the

-Decisions about organization but are
+organization but are

-CSR activities are decided upon and
+decided upon and

-made separately handled in ways
+handled in ways

-Integration of CCD in from other business distinct from the
+distinct from the

-Activity in CCD Integration of CSR in Business decisions. major business
+major business

-Activity in CSR Business decisions. operations.
+ess decisions. operations.

-The organization is involved in a limited
+The organization is

+involved in a limited

-CSR activities are number of CSR
+number of CSR

-non-existent or activities above
+activities above

-limited to one or those that are
+those that are

-Extent of CSR Activities in two and/ or are of purely
+purely

-Activity in CSR Organization a short duration philanthropic.
+ization a short duration philanthropic.

-Activity in CSR Organization a short duration Descriptions of
+Descriptions of

 relevant legal and

 ethical practices

-and focus points are
+Theory is little to use and focus points are

-There is little to no distributed at least
+distributed at least

-communication once, and then
+once, and then

-Communication/Awareness about legal and again each time
+again each time

-Compliance of compliance ethical practices. they change.
+npliance etnical practices. they change.

 Training on legal

 and ethical behavior

-is part of the
+Logal and othical is part of the standard on-

-Legal and ethical standard on-

-operations are boarding and the
+0 boarding and the

-outlined in professional
+professional

-handbooks and development
+development

-other documents, process.
+process.
 (There is

-but training is not no formal system of
+no formal system of

-Degree of compliance provided except in accountability for
+e of compliance accountability for

-Compliance efforts special cases. employees)
+• employees)

+ation of CSR in ess of CSR Activities in ization nunication/Awareness pliance ation of CSR in ess of CSR Activities in ization nunication/Awareness pliance ation of CSR in There are few if any CSR activities underway.
+Decisions about CSR activities are made separately from other business decisions. ation of CSR in CSR activities are made separately from other business decisions. c of CSR Activities in ization CSR activities are non-existent or limited to one or two and/ or are of a short duration nunication/Awareness There is little to no communication about legal and ethical practices. hunication/Awareness Legal and ethical operations are outlined in handbooks and other documents, but training is not provided except in